-And, as twitter is a short form media, I find I have to curate the tweets to make a good set of notes.
-Revisitng my notes, collecting them into a stoorify, and annotating them with my comments, thoughts, with additional ideas, resources and links helps me get more from the lecture than I might otherwise.
-This critical revisiting, where I have to sift through the tweets (mine, others, my lecturers, complete strangers) and select specific tweets, as well as the ease of addiong comments and links, makes the curating process richer than my own not taking practiuces might otherwise be.
+Revisiting my notes, collecting them into a Storify, and annotating them with my comments, thoughts, with additional ideas, resources and links helps me get more from the lecture than I might otherwise.
+This critical revisiting, where I have to sift through the tweets (mine, others, my lecturers, complete strangers) and select specific tweets, as well as the ease of adding comments and links, makes the curating process richer than my own note taking practices might otherwise be.

 How it’s useful